 At Bridge the Gap we heard from an elite panel of MLB players, coaches and directors.
-With decades of combined player development experience, here is a roundup of the most impactful realizations from speakers Cesar Ramos, Tyson Ross, Marc Rzepczynski, Jerry Weinstein, Ken Crenshaw, and Darin Everson.
+Below are thoughts from several of our panelists that include Cesar Ramos, Tyson Ross, Marc Rzepczynski, Jerry Weinstein, Ken Crenshaw, and Darin Everson.

 In order to have more positive interventions like these, coaches must be able to share the same information in different ways.
 This is something Tyson Ross felt was very important when it came to great coaching.
 The best coaches don’t just describe how to do something one way, they find a multitude of ways to teach a concept with a deep understanding that the interpretation of information is just as important as the information itself.